 The basic goal of the Order is to promote the Glory of God through the lives of the members, of the Faith and of the Christianity, as well as serving Hungarians and in general their fellowmen in need.
 For this it spreads and strengthens the virtues of love and brotherhood, it practices deeds of mercy, especially by helping pilgrims, refugees, exiles, the banished, the abandoned and the poor and strengthening their faith in God.
 It is also a very important activity of the Order to help the victims of disasters and wars.

 The special task of the Stephaniten Order is to serve the interests of the Hungarian Nation standing on the foundation of the Christian faith and morals, to nurse the historical traditions and to turn with a special attention to Hungarians living beyond the borders of Hungary – especially in the Carpathian Basin.

-The Order has two groups beside the main block inside Hungary, one in Transsylvania and one is in the USA.
+The Order has three groups beside the main block inside Hungary, one in Transsylvania, one in Highland and one is in the USA.

 The Order collects and accepts donations for reaching its goals.
 It operates spiritual and material means in the service of the Faith and subject to the unconditional success resulting from the practice of the knightly virtues.